The Lamb Lies Down on Broadway: Legacy

 In later years, the album received acclaim.
 In 1978, Nick Kent wrote for NME that it "had a compelling appeal that often transcended the hoary weightiness of the mammoth concept that held the equally mammoth four sides of vinyl together".
 In a special edition of Q and Mojo magazines titled Pink Floyd & The Story of Prog Rock, The Lamb ranked at No. 14 in its 40 Cosmic Rock Albums list.
 In 2007, the album came ninth in a list of the ten best concept albums by Uncut magazine, where it was described as an "impressionistic, intense album" and "pure theatre (in a good way) and still Gabriel's best work".
 AllMusic reviewer Stephen Thomas Erlewine gave a retrospective rating of five stars out of five.
-He said that despite Gabriel's "lengthy libretto" on the sleeve "the story never makes sense", though its music is "forceful, imaginative piece of work that showcases the original Genesis lineup at a peak ... it's a considerable, lasting achievement and it's little wonder that Peter Gabriel had to leave ... they had gone as far as they could go together".
+He said that despite Gabriel's "lengthy libretto" on the sleeve "the story never makes sense", though its music is a "forceful, imaginative piece of work that showcases the original Genesis lineup at a peak ... it's a considerable, lasting achievement and it's little wonder that Peter Gabriel had to leave ... they had gone as far as they could go together".

 A Rolling Stone poll to rank readers' favourite progressive rock albums of all time placed The Lamb fifth in the list.
 In 2014, readers of Rhythm voted it the album with the fourth-greatest drumming in the history of progressive rock.
 In 2015, NME included the album in its "23 Maddest and Most Memorable Concept Albums" list for "taking in themes of split personalities, heaven and hell and truth and fantasy".
 It was one of two albums by Genesis included in the top ten of the Rolling Stone list of the 50 Greatest Prog Rock Albums of All Time.
 The magazine described it as "one of rock's more elaborate, beguiling and strangely rewarding concept albums".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.